How To Develop A Recruitment Strategy That Hires Fast

 What we offer Compensation range, benefits highlights, and work location

-Who we are Two to three sentences on culture, values, or team dynamic
+Who we are 2–3 sentences on culture, values, or team dynamic

 How to apply Clear next step with no ambiguity

 Include the compensation range in every posting.
-Candidates filter by pay before they read anything else, and hiding the number doesn’t protect you, it just drives qualified people to postings that are more upfront.
-Transparency here signals respect and speeds up the entire process.
+Candidates filter by pay before they read anything else.
+Hiding the number doesn’t protect you — it drives qualified people to postings that are more transparent.
+Above all, salary transparency signals respect and speeds up the entire process.

 Step 4.
-Pick sourcing channels and build a pipeline
+Pick Sourcing Channels and Build a Talent Pipeline

-Once you know exactly who you’re hiring and what the job message looks like, you need to decide where you’ll find candidates and how you’ll keep them organized.
+Once you know exactly who you’re hiring and what the job message looks like, you need to decide where you’ll find candidates and how you’ll keep them organised.
 Most companies post to one or two job boards, wait, and hope.
-That passive approach works when the labor market is loose.
-In a tight market, or for specialized roles, you need a deliberate mix of channels activated at the same time, not in sequence.
+That passive approach works when the labour market is loose.
+In a tight market — or for specialised roles — you need a deliberate mix of channels activated simultaneously, not in sequence.

 Not every sourcing channel works for every role.
 A warehouse supervisor search runs differently than a search for a software engineer or a licensed social worker.
-Part of knowing how to develop a recruitment strategy that delivers results fast is matching your sourcing spend and effort to the specific role you’re filling, not just defaulting to the same two platforms every time.
+Part of a high-performing recruitment strategy is matching your sourcing effort to the specific role you’re filling, not defaulting to the same two platforms every time.

 Role Type Primary Channels Secondary Channels